From her mother, Cynthia, Roberta learned by ear the tunes of Porter, Gershwin, Kern, Rodgers, and Berlin (as well as accompanying lyrics).

 In addition to Japan, Roberta’s trios have toured Spain and the U.S. She has performed at the Kennedy Center (Washington, D.C.), at the Earshot Festival (Seattle), at the Rochester (NY) Jazz Festival, and in New York at Small’s, Mezzrow’s, the Blue Note, Birdland, and Dizzy’s at Jazz at Lincoln Center.
 On her 2011 CD release, Sides, Colors, in addition to featuring her trio, she orchestrated several pieces for winds and strings, sang, and played organ as well.

-An eclectic series of projects has followed, including an electric band, Alternating Current, the free improvisation trio Belogenis, Piket, Mintz, the international Roby Glod Quartet, and the Nabokov Project, which sets poems by Vladimir Nabokov to music for piano, violin, mezzo-soprano, percussion, and speaker, blending neo-classical harmonic concepts with lush melodies and free improvisational sections.
+In addition to her trio, an eclectic set of projects includes a duo with saxophonist Virginia Mayhew and the Nabokov Project, which sets poems by Vladimir Nabokov to music for piano, violin, mezzo-soprano, percussion, and speaker, blending neo-classical harmonic concepts with lush melodies and free improvisational sections.

 A recent focus of Roberta’s has been solo piano performance.
 Her 2012 CD, Solo, made the “ten best of the year” list of three jazz critics.
 A 2015 follow-up CD is called Emanation (Solo: Volume 2).
+On Roberta’s most recent solo piano CD, Domestic Harmony: Piket Plays Mintz (2019), she performs the compositions of her husband, Billy Mintz.
 Recent solo concerts include Kostel sv.
 Vavřince in Prague, Reigen in Vienna, Palomar College in San Marcos, CA, An Die Musik in Baltimore and Smalls in New York City.

 As an educator, Roberta has held master classes at the Eastman School of Music (where she performed solo and in duet with Marian McPartland), Rutgers University, Cal Arts, Duke University, the Northwestern University Composers’ Colloquium, and others in the U.S., Europe and Japan.
 She has served as a panelist for the Queens Council on the Arts grant review process and has taught at the Litchfield Jazz Camp and the Vermont Jazz Center.
 She is also the author of the Jazz Piano Vocabulary series of workbooks.

-Roberta occasionally performs on B3 organ at clubs such as the Harlem landmark Showman’s, as well as now and then leading her own groups at Smalls and Mezzrow.
+Roberta occasionally performs on B3 organ at clubs such as the Harlem landmarks Showman’s and the Charles Young American Legion post, as well as leading her own groups at Smalls and Mezzrow.
 She has written several big band compositions, and is also a self-described “closet singer”.
 In recent years she has toured Europe several times, including France, Germany, Austria, Luxembourg, Ukraine and Spain.

 The melding of different musical worlds in her youth resulted in Roberta’s unique musical sensibilities and interests.
 Her numerous recordings reveal an artist equally at home playing standards (Solo, Emanation), free improvising (Poltva, Op Der Schmelz), and composing and arranging her own music (Sides, Colors; Live at the Blue Note).
 For Roberta, there are no genre boundaries, only the opportunity to make exceptional music.